 Mint is a very popular and fast growing herb, but did you know there are several types of mint available?
-Although there are hundreds of types of mint, they all boil down to several that you’ll find grown in gardens throughout the world.
-You can grow them both indoors and out, and we’ll outline a brief history, the different types, and how you can use them below.
+Although there are hundreds of types of mint, these types of mint all boil down to several that you’ll find grown in gardens throughout the world.
+You can grow them both indoors and out, and we’ll outline a brief history, the different types of mint, and how you can use them below.

 The Long and Rich History of Mint